daveneff/FilmRollsMMVM/README.md

 # Installation
 1. Make sure you have [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) installed
-2. Run `pod install` in Terminal in the project's root directory
+2. Run `pod update` in Terminal in the project's root directory
 3. Open `FilmRollsMMVM.xcworkspace`

 # Learning MVVM